 to speak to someone

 Form VII (اِنْفَعَلَ)

 It is formed by adding an ا and نـ before the very first letter of any root word.
 Form VII of Arabic grammar reflects the reflexive-passive form of Form I, heavily emphasizing its passive aspect.
-As such, it is not used often in its passive voice form (which we will cover on our dedicated page).
+As such, it doesn’t have a passive voice form.

 to withdraw (oneself)